 Mr. Rogers once said that “Play is the work of childhood” and toys help foster that play.
 We couldn’t agree more.

-Toys are important to any child, and we appreciate all open-ended toys that foster imagination, like legos and blocks.
+Toys are important to any child, and we appreciate all open-ended toys, like legos and blocks.
 However, studies show that children’s imaginative abilities are most effectively employed when they’re given freedom within a specific topic or scenario.
 Realistic roleplay modeled after real-life “grown-up” tasks is essential for developing critical thinking skills.

 Farm toys fit this to a “T”, especially if a child has exposure to a farm.
 Through play, a child can recreate what they see in their everyday world.
-For example, if they recently built a fence on the farm, the child will likely build a fence with their toy farm set.
+For example, if they recently built a fence on the farm, they can build a fence with their toy farm.

-To illustrate it even further, when Matt grew up and bought his first truck and trailer, his mind was set on a black truck and black cattle trailer.
+To illustrate it even further, when Matt grew up and bought his first truck and trailer, he wanted a black truck and black cattle trailer.
 Why?
 Because that’s what he had in his toy farm set growing up.

 Farm toys begin to mold future-farmers ideas for the future.